 Here’s what you can do to help keep the young people in your life safe from harm:

-Here are four ways you can prepare your kid to spend time online so that they can recognize online safety risks themselves and make informed decisions.
+Here are six ways you can prepare your kid to spend time online so that they can recognize online safety risks themselves and make informed decisions.

 Educate young people about online safety.
 First and foremost, when young people begin engaging with the internet, it’s time to facilitate age-appropriate education about online safety.
 Topics might include privacy, digital consent and boundary violations, cyberbullying and digital citizenship.
 They should learn what areas of the internet are appropriate for them to visit, understand the risks, and consider who they want to be online.
 Some online safety programs include:

 - NetSmartz and KidSmartz are online safety programs from the National Center for Missing & Exploited Children (NCMEC) that help youth become aware of online risks and prevent victimization by making safer choices on- and offline.

 - Common Sense Education’s Digital Citizenship lessons help youth understand how to use technology responsibly.

 - Boys & Girls Clubs of America's MyFuture virtual learning platform has Digital Literacy activities that are free to all youth, not just Club members, and help young people build skills in online safety, as part of building foundational technology skills.